The Belvedere Team

 Responsibilities:

-My job as a job coach consists of accompanying the users in their workplace, both during their internship in the company and during their employment
+My job as a job coach consists of accompanying the users in their workplace, both during their internship in the company and during their employment.
+The accompaniment is carried out by adapting the intensities according to their needs and establishing communication with the company and the family to work together.
+I also carry out weekly and monthly monitoring in the organisation to improve the performance of the users in the company.

 The possibility of being able to share experiences and good practices with other colleagues in the project is very inspiring.